dreamswag/ci5/README.md

 * the packets keep flowing with perfect CAKE shaping.
 * Zoom call / CS2 Premier match don't care that the IDS just segfaulted.

-Meanwhile Docker-on-Router setup typically means:
+Meanwhile - "Docker-on-Router" setup usually means:
-* the entire network goes loses connectivity as soon as Docker sneezes.
+* the entire network loses connectivity as soon as Docker sneezes.

 ## 1. **The Core (Lite)** 🌐🧱